|Guide||♦||2 Triplogs||0 Topics|

-Beginning at Forest Road 212's crossing of Seep Spring Canyon, a very faint old jeep road heads west up Seep Spring Canyon into ponderosa pine forest.
+Beginning at Forest Road 212's crossing of Seep Spring Canyon, a very faint old jeep road heads west up Seep Spring Canyon into a Ponderosa Pine forest.
 The old road soon disappears in the narrow canyon bottom, but one only needs to follow the creek bed to stay on route.

 About two-thirds of a mile in, the creek bed forks.
 Follow the right (north) fork, which is Seep Spring Canyon.

-A few hundred yards past the fork, the old road reappears on the right (north) side of the canyon.
+A few hundred yards past the fork, the old road reappears on the canyon's right (north) side.
 Begin following the road again.

 After passing a couple of abandoned metal water troughs, the road reaches a switchback, where, directly below, a rusted 1940's era car lies wrecked in the creek bed.

-At the switchback, the old road bends right, and climbs a rocky, basaltic hillside into juniper grassland.
-Sturdy boots are helpful for negotiating the numerous spherical rocks that cover the road surface.
+The old road bends right at the switchback and climbs a rocky, basaltic hillside into juniper grassland.
+Sturdy boots help negotiate the numerous spherical rocks that cover the road surface.
 Openings in the trees allow for distant views of New Mexico's mighty Mogollon Mountains.

 Turning north, the road crests an open, grassy mesa at 1.5 miles, where it encounters a side road to the left.
 Go straight.
 You are now on Forest Road 212A.